 - Your Odometer will do a reading and display any error codes

 Some owners reported that this method does not display any error codes.
 If that’s the case repeat the above procedure but instead of turning from OFF to ON, turn from ON to ACC (Accessories) Position 3x.
 If you still find no success with this process, you might have a faulty dash code reader and you’ll need an OBD2 Scanner to read and clear any codes.

 Jeep Wrangler Check Engine Light No Codes

 Manny Jeep Wrangler owners have at some point experienced the CHECK ENGINE light but no error codes show up on the instrument panel.
 Is this something to worry about?

-Most reports indicate that the Check engine light went away after a batter reset or after a few days of normal driving.
-Many didn’t report any weird behavior and that everything appeared ok in terms of performance and behavior.
+Most reports indicate that the Check engine light went away after a battery reset or after a few days of normal driving.
+Many didn’t report any weird behavior and everything appeared ok in terms of performance and behavior.

 So what could be the possible cause of this?

 Well, many reports show that almost all of the owners reported bad fuel as being the possible culprit.
 After filling up at a dodgy gas station they’ve experienced this error.
 Some reported weird smells after filling up certain at gas stations and shortly thereafter a CHECK ENGINE light appeared without any codes.

 So you can possibly put it down to bad gas